Villagerjj/Ultimate-Performance-for-QuestCraft/README.md

 Q: My game is still lagging/is lagging more what do I do?

-A: get the lite version of the modpack, and or change render resolution in the pojav settings to 30%. and increase RAM to 2080 MB
+A: remove some of the Qol mods (like dynamic lights or sound physics), and or increase RAM to 2080 MB

 Q: Can I use resource packs with this?

-A: yes, but only if it modifies textures. anything else will cause a softlock.
+A: yes, but only if it modifies textures and does not go above 32x32 textures. anything else will cause a softlock.

-Q: Will you update this modpack to 1.18.2?
+Q: Will you update this modpack to 1.19?

 A: perhaps.
-I will port it once QC is ported to 1.18.2, and most mods are ported as well.
+I will port it once QC is ported to 1.19, and most mods are ported as well.

 Q: Sex mod?